krnets/codewars-practice/7kyu/Alphabetical Addition/README.md

 Notes:

     Letters will always be lowercase.
-    Letters can overflow (see second to last example of the description) If no letters are given, the function should return 'z'
+    Letters can overflow (see second to last example) If no letters are given,
+    the function should return 'z'

 Examples:
 ```c